Everett Baker Award

 This award is named for the SHFS’ first President, Everett Baker.
 Throughout his life, Everett Baker was a strong believer in the importance of understanding the past to build a better future, and as such he worked tirelessly to preserve local history.
 In that spirit, the Baker Award recognizes individuals, groups or organizations who have gone “above and beyond” to preserve and promote heritage in Saskatchewan.
 The award also recognizes efforts to call public attention to aspects of little-known Saskatchewan history.

-Congratulations to the 2017 Baker Award Winners!
+Congratulations to the 2018 Baker Award Winner - Shirley Frydenlund!